 Also please note that if you check the result with full white background (White Comp Monitor Mode) sometimes the shadows will look unnatural and often very noisy.
 This parameter can help you decrease these problems, but please check with your final composite, before you try to fix that.

 If you change to the Matte Monitor Mode then you will see the final alpha.

 In most cases, the subject will not be perfectly opaque.

 With the High Cut property, you can fix this.

 Start to decrease it with 0.01 steps until you see something like this:

 The value is set here to 0.9.

 It is still not perfectly opaque, but in most cases, it will not be noticeable in the final composite.

 (In fact, it is possible that even with the default value some will not notice the imperfection)

-What happens if we set too low value: semi transparent objects (like hair or glass) became opaque often with a weird color and the subject will start to look like as somebody cut out him or her with a scissors from a newspaper.
+What happens if we set too low value: semi-transparent objects (like hair or glass) became opaque often with a weird color and the subject will start to look like somebody cut out him or her with scissors from a newspaper.